844.520.6993

 3. Gather the Necessary Teaching Materials

 Once you know what you want to teach and how you’re going to teach it, it’s important to gather the materials you need to run an effective lesson.
 This will depend heavily on what kind of tutor you want to be and the individual needs of your students.
+Some tutors simply help their students with their homework, using their textbooks and worksheets as the primary source of information.
+Other tutors use their own textbooks, worksheets, or online resources to help students learn the material.

-In another vein, it’s important to have an ample supply of office materials— like paper and pencils.
-If you plan on teaching lessons online, make sure you have all of your computer applications and programs downloaded so you don’t have any hiccups midlesson.
+In another vein, it’s important to have an ample supply of office materials—like paper and pencils.
+If you plan on teaching lessons online, make sure you have all of your computer applications and programs downloaded so you don’t have any hiccups mid-lesson.

-4. Choose your pricing and policies
+4. Choose Your Pricing and Policies

+Perhaps one of the most important aspects of running your business is deciding how and how much you want to get paid for your services.
 Are you okay with charging students hourly, or do you prefer monthly tutor insurance at the end of the month?
 Do you prefer checks and cards, or will you accept digital payments via an online service or app?
 Are you willing to offer refunds to disgruntled students?
 These are all important questions to consider before your first lesson starts.

 When it comes to pricing, keep in mind that what you charge depends heavily on the subject matter, grade skill, and credentials of the tutor.
 Don’t be afraid to offer competitive pricing, but also don’t back down from what you feel you should be paid.